FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/application-operators/1-introduction.md

 cloud services.

 Alarm definitions allow you to specify expressions that are evaluated based on the metrics data that is received.
-Multiple definitions can be combined to form compound alarms.
-Compound alarms allow you to track and process even complex events.
 Notifications can be configured in order to inform CMM users when an alarm is triggered.

 As an application operator, you: